Milan Jovanović (strongman)

-Milan Jovanović (Милан Јовановић; born February 5, 1970) is a former WPA and GPC world powerlifting champion and a strongman competitor.
+Milan Jovanović (Милан Јовановић; born February 5, 1970) is a former WPA and GPC world multi-ply powerlifting champion and a strongman competitor.
 He is sometimes known by the nickname Ribcracker.
 He is also a writer and blogger.

 Sporting career

 Jovanović started powerlifting in 1998 and won nine Serbian national championships in a row.
 He achieved his major success in powerlifting at the international level by winning the 2000 WPA world title in Lancaster, Pennsylvania and the 2003 WPC world title in Wien, Austria when he finished first overall with 936 lbs in squat.

 In 2003 Jovanović entered his first Strongman competition, which was held in his native Niš, Serbia.
 He achieved his major success at the international level in 2005 when he finished fifth overall in the United Strongman Series competition.
 In 2006 he was injured and retired from competition.

 In September 2010 he made a successful return, taking part at the GPC worlds RAW competition held in Prague, Czech Republic.